d3/d3-array/README.md

 ### Histogram Thresholds

-These functions are typically not used directly, but instead are passed to [*histogram*.thresholds](#histogram_thresholds) to set the threshold accessor function.
+These functions are typically not used directly.
+Instead, pass them to [*histogram*.thresholds](#histogram_thresholds) to set the threshold accessor function.

 <a name="thresholdFreedmanDiaconis" href="#thresholdFreedmanDiaconis">#</a> <b>thresholdFreedmanDiaconis</b>(<i>min</i>, <i>max</i>, <i>values</i>)